 Deep Silver and Dambuster Studios today released the first new additional single player content for Homefront®: The Revolution.

 After being closed by Crytek and sold to Deep Silver, the studio formerly known as Free Radical was reborn as Dambuster Studios, with most of the original staff in-tact.
-Free Radical is mostly known for the TimeSplitters series, and as an easter egg inside Homefront: The Revolution, the first two levels of TimeSplitters 2 are playable.
+Free Radical is mostly known for the TimeSplitters series, and as an easter egg inside Homefront: The Revolution, where the entirety of TimeSplitters 2 is playable.

 The sequel to 2011’s Homefront is finally here after four years of development by the studio now known as Dambuster Studios.
 While Homefront: The Revolution is not directly connected to people and places of the original game, it resides in the fictional future in which The North Koreans are settled in with their occupation of America.
 This is something that’s far-fetched and unlikely to occur, but is nonetheless entertaining of an idea.
 Taking place in Philadelphia, you’re placed in the middle of a group getting ready to begin a revolution that takes you all over the city to liberate zones to gain the support of the denizens.
 What better place to regain independence than from the city that birthed it.